The Magdalen Weeping: Description

 The woman can be identified as Mary Magdalen from the jar of oil held in her hand; her traditional attribute in 15th and 16th century northern European art.
-The jar, depicted in fine detail, seems to be made from a precious blue stone, delicately carved and mounted in gold.
-The Magdalen is shown with very elegant and beautiful facial features, brown eyes and shallow pale skin, and is dressed in finely embroidered clothes.
-She wears a white patterned cap over her strawberry-blond hair.
+The jar, depicted in fine detail, appears to be made from a precious blue stone mounted in gold.
+Magdalen is depicted with brown eyes and shallow pale skin, and is dressed in finely embroidered clothes, which some interpret as alluding to her sinful past.
+She wears a white cap over her strawberry-blond hair.
 The cap is covered by two white veils; one semi-transparent, the other opaque white.
 Infra-red photography reveals a number of preparatory underdrawings.
 Samples of the pigments show that three different purples were used; formed from mixtures of lead white, azurite and red lake, however most passages of purple have either faded or been overpainted by restorers.

-Her overcoat is golden with purple designs on the sleeves, which have been overpainted in green by restorers.
-Her underdress is laced and plunges to daringly reveal the upper portion of her chest.
-She wears a rosary around her fashionably long and elegant neck.
-The beads seems to be formed from coral or glass and are strung on brown cord (the cord may originally have been green).
+She wears a green overcoat, previously painted purple.
+Her underdress is laced and reveals the upper portion of her chest.
+A rosary wraps around her long neck, with beads that seem to be formed from glass and are strung on brown cord.
 She holds a white cloth to her eye to wipe away tears, presumably those of repentance.

 Detail from van der Weyden's c.
 1435 Descent.

 The cloth held to her face is heavily folded and linear in a manner reminiscent of the style of Rogier van der Weyden, by whom the artist is believed to have been influenced.
 The painting was in fact at one point in the 19th century attributed to van der Weyden.
 However, the painting contains a number of anatomical flaws not usually associated with a van der Weyden; the woman's ear is far too large; her forehead unusually flat, the chin recedes and her eye is too close to the center.
 While the curves of her cleavage are well described the lower sections of her bust appear not to exist.
 The oak frame is not especially well-made, another reason why the painting is generally attributed to the Master's workshop rather than to he himself.

-The woman is finely and delicately portrayed and the use of colour has been described as at the highest level of painterly skill.
-Her rich and sumptuous gown, veil and cleavage have moralistic undertones as reminders of her sinful past.
-At the same time the image is clearly intended to be exotic and sensual, a reflection of the new confidence and daring allowed to artists of the early 16th century.
+The woman is delicately portrayed and the use of colour has been described as at the highest level of painterly skill.
+Her gown, veil and cleavage have moralistic undertones as reminders of her sinful past.
+At the same time, the image is clearly intended to be sensual, a reflection of the new confidence and daring allowed to artists of the early 16th century.